google/santa/docs/deployment/troubleshooting.md

-Looking into [logs](../concepts/logs.md) would be instructive for the majority of how Santa is operating, and the pages on [scopes](../concepts/scopes.md) and [rules](../concepts/rules.md) would assist in determining precendence and why decisions are made.
+Looking into [logs](../concepts/logs.md) would be instructive for the majority of how Santa is operating, and the pages on [scopes](../concepts/scopes.md) and [rules](../concepts/rules.md) would assist in determining precedence and why decisions are made.
 Most helpful is the output of `/usr/local/bin/santactl`'s `fileinfo` verb when called with the path/binary in question as described on the [santactl](../binaries/santactl.md) page.